 Spend some time in the viewing deck, built into the forest canopy - there is magnificent bird watching with many rare and endemic bird species in the area

 Summer is the best time to visit the Caprivi Strip for bird watching, but visitors should be forewarned that the heat and humidity can be unbearable unless they are at least partially alleviated by rain.
 Winter (April to October) are the best time to travel for game viewing as it is much cooler and drier, with virtually no rain falling at this time.

-Call us on to start planning your vacation to Susuwe Island Lodge or take a look at our itineraries to The Caprivi
+Call us on to start planning your holiday to Susuwe Island Lodge or take a look at our itineraries to Namibia